MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdesktopalertwnd-class.md

  [in] [out] *pWndOwner*
  Specifies the owner of the alert window.
 That owner will then receive all notifications for the desktop alert window.
 This value cannot be NULL.

- [in] *uiDlgResID*
+*uiDlgResID*<br/>
- Specifies the resource ID of the alert window.
+[in] Specifies the resource ID of the alert window.

- [in] *hMenu*
+*hMenu*<br/>
- Specifies the menu that displays when the user clicks the menu button.
+[in] Specifies the menu that displays when the user clicks the menu button.
 If NULL, the menu button is not displayed.

- [in] *ptPos*
+*ptPos*<br/>
- Specifies the initial position where the alert window is displayed, using screen coordinates.
+[in] Specifies the initial position where the alert window is displayed, using screen coordinates.
 If this parameter is (-1, -1), the alert window is displayed in the lower-right corner of the screen.

- [in] *pRTIDlgBar*
+*pRTIDlgBar*<br/>
- Runtime class information for a custom dialog box class that covers the alert window's client area.
+[in] Runtime class information for a custom dialog box class that covers the alert window's client area.

- [in] *params*
+*params*<br/>
- Specifies parameters that are used to create an alert window.
+[in] Specifies parameters that are used to create an alert window.

 ### Return Value
  TRUE if the alert window was created successfully; otherwise, FALSE.